freghar/template/features/Custom_Factions/README.md

     "B_Solider_F",
     "B_Soldier_A_F"

-You can put comments on empty lines to describe the loadout for humans reading this file after you, ie.
+You can put comments (anything starting with `//` will be ignored by the game) on empty lines to describe the loadout for humans reading this file after you, ie.

     // NATO Rifleman
     "B_Solider_F",